 We aim to ensure that all pupils are supported to reach their potential personally, socially, emotionally and academically regardless of their gender, ethnicity, social background, religion, physical ability or educational needs.
 We recognise, and value, the need for a full range of educational and pastoral support.
 We work very closely with various professionals from a wide range of outside agencies and staff have a range of training and skills to support special educational needs.
-We have 2 SENCos and a SEND Link Governor who continually monitor practice and ensure that individual pupil's needs are met.
-We have two members of staff who are currently completing the National Nurturing Schools Programme with Nurture UK.
-We also have two members of staff who are trained as attachment leads for school by 'TouchBase' (one at Level 4 and one at Level 6) to support our pupils who are experiencing attachment difficulties.
+We have a SENCo and a SEND Link Governor who continually monitor practice and ensure that individual pupil's needs are met.
+We have 4 members of staff who are currently completing the National Nurturing Schools Programme with Nurture UK.